microsoft/azure-health-data-services-toolkit/samples/BlobChannel/README.md

 ## Usage Details

-- checkout the `Program.cs` file in the sample that outlines how you can implement the pipeline, channel features and store and fetch the output data from Azure storage.
+- `Program.cs` file in the sample outlines how you can implement the pipeline, channel features, and how to store and fetch the output data from Azure Storage.
 - Pipelines are used to build the `custom operations` and can be used to
   - modify information
   - acquire additional information to make decisions
   - output information to our services

   The first two are performed through a chain of 0 or more `filters` where each filter in the chain performs some operation.
-The later is performed through `channels`, which simply output information 0 or more desired services.
+The latter is performed through `channels`, which simply output information 0 or more desired services.
 - **Option Pattern** uses classes to provide strongly typed access to groups of related settings.
-Look at [this .NET documentation page](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#environment-variables) for more information.
+Please refer to [this .NET documentation page](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#environment-variables) for more information.
-- **UseWebPipeline** This is used to add the scoped to the web services configuration.
+- **UseWebPipeline** This is used to add the scoped web services configuration.
 - **ExecuteAsync**  This method internally calls ExecuteChannelsAsync method which is part of the Azure Health Data Services SDK.
 It executes the pipeline and Channel and returns a response for the caller.